-The Marriages and Civil Partnerships (Approved Premises) Regulations 2005 enable premises approved by local authorities, such as hotels and stately homes, to be used for the solemnisation of civil marriages and the information of Civil partnerships.
-Following amendments to the 2005 Regulations made in December 2011, Religious Buildings (as defined by section 6A (3C) of the Civil Partnership Act 2004 (the Act), may now be approved for the registration of Civil Partnerships.
+The Marriages and Civil Partnerships (Approved Premises) Regulations 2005 enable premises approved by local authorities, such as hotels and stately homes, to be used for the solemnisation of civil marriages and the formation of Civil partnerships.

 The application process is listed below along with guidance notes.

-To apply for a Civil Marriage and Partnership licence, or an Approval of Religious Premises licence please complete the relevant form below.
-Fee information can be found at: Licence fees .
+To apply for a Civil Marriage and Partnership licence, please complete the relevant form below.
+Fee information can be found at: Licence fees.
 The fee covers the inspection of the building, the publication of the application, the administrative costs in processing the application and the issue of the licence.

 What happens next?